thradams/cake/flow.md

 Flow analysis is the foundation of Cake's nullable and ownership checks.
 It tracks the possible states of every variable at every point in your program.

+### How the Analysis Works

+- **One function at a time, contracts in between.** The analyzer looks at each function body on its own.
+It never follows a call into another function's body: what it knows about a call is exactly what the callee's declaration says.
+The annotations (`_Owner`, `_Opt`, `_Out`, `_Dtor`, `_Clear`) are how you express that interface contract - what the function takes ownership of, what it may return as null, what it initializes, what it destroys.
+The caller is checked against the contract, and the callee's body is checked to honor it, so each side can be analyzed independently.
+This is what keeps the analysis fast and predictable, and it is why annotating headers matters.

+- **A state map per path.** At every point the analyzer keeps a map from each tracked object (variables, struct members, pointed-to objects) to the set of values it may hold there.
+Each entry in the set is an *alternative*: a relation to a value (`== 0`, `!= 0`, `< 10`, unknown, ...) plus an optional *imaginary* part (`uninitialized`, `moved`, `lifetime-ended`).
+A variable that could be null on one path and not-null on another simply has two alternatives.

+- **Branches fork, joins merge.** An `if`, `&&`, `||`, `?:` or `switch` forks
+  the current map into one child map per arm; the condition narrows the state inside each arm (after `if (p)`, `p` is not-null in the true arm and null in the false arm).
+When the arms meet again, their maps are merged and the alternatives from every reachable arm are kept. `break`, `return`, `throw` and `goto` are handled by joining into the map of the point they jump to.

+- **Loops are visited twice.** The body of a loop is analyzed once to reach a state that includes the effect of a previous iteration, then a second time with warnings enabled.
+This catches things like freeing an owner inside a loop without resetting it, without needing a full fixed-point computation.

+- **Checks are queries on the map.** Every rule in this manual is just a question asked of the current map: "can `p` be null here?", "is `p` still owning at scope exit?", "was `x` given a value before this read?".
+If any alternative says yes, the warning is emitted. `static_debug` prints the map entry, and `compile_assert` asks the same kind of question explicitly.

+The rest of this chapter describes the states, and Chapter 5 lists the places where this model is intentionally less precise than a full program analysis.

 ### Enabling Flow Analysis

 ```c